wso2/product-is/oidc-fapi-conformance-tests/README.md

    - test-logs - a log file is generated for each test plan.
 This log contains a summary of test cases with failures and warnings
    - test-results - a zip file is generated for each test plan.
 You can use a web browser to view a detailed report of the test plan by extracting this zip file

 An email containing the same test summary will also be sent to a pre-configured list of email addresses.
 The sender email, password and the receiver emil list are the same as for OIDC action build.
-If you need to have a seperate receiver email list for FAPI Conformance action,
+If you need to have a seperate receiver email list for FAPI Conformance action build,
-* Save the list of receiver email as 'FAPI_RECEIVER_LIST' seperated by comma.
+* Create a github secret with name `FAPI_RECEIVER_LIST` and add the list of receiver emails seperated by commas.

 Default configuration is to use Gmail SMTP server.
 You can change that by modifying `SMTP_SERVER` and `SMTP_SERVER_PORT` in `constants_fapi.py`